Quotennial/covid_bame/README.md

 ## Backlog
 Repo
+- create master data imoprt sequence that is then accessible from notebooks
 - pick a local authority boundary http://geoportal.statistics.gov.uk/datasets/ae90afc385c04d869bc8cf8890bd1bcd_1
 - make data import routines - all based around LAD.
 Then can select which data to import
 - select which coronavirus data is used?